JaysonBucket/Cowork-DailyOps/README.md

 A personal daily-operations system for account managers, consultants, solution architects, project leads, and customer success managers — anywhere lots of customers run in parallel and context is easy to lose.

+- To import, download according zip file
+- use **/skills** command and fire it up
+- in the dialogue, tell Coworkmthat you are uploading a new custom skill, it should import and do consistency check
+- afterwards, Cowork should guide you through schedule and basic data setup

 Current version: **1.6.0** — see [CHANGELOG.md](CHANGELOG.md).

 ---